-“ For many destinations, the high exchange rate that discouraged traveling abroad, especially to Brazil and Uruguay, and encouraged greater international arrivals, helped sustain the season,” he said through a report published on his website.
+“ For many destinations, the high exchange rate that discouraged travel abroad, especially to Brazil and Uruguay, and encouraged greater international arrivals, helped sustain the season,” he said in a report published on his website.

-The average stay was 4.3 days, with a daily outlay of $1,278 and a direct expense of $67,933 million.
+The average stay was 4.3 days, with a daily disbursement of $1,278 and direct spending $67.933 million.

-"Only Mar del Plata would have entered more than 1.2 million people in the month,” they said.
+“ Mar del Plata alone would have entered more than 1.2 million people in the month,” they said.

-In Misiones, Puerto Iguazú was the main destination with an average occupancy rate of 92%, with a greater flow of foreigners.
+In Misiones, Puerto Iguazú was the main destination with an average occupancy of 92%, with a greater flow of foreigners.

-The January of Córdoba “lived with a good visitor movement”, where the higher category and cost accommodations worked with high demand for tourism with greater purchasing power.
+The January of Córdoba “lived with a good visitor movement”, where higher category and cost accommodations worked with high demand for tourism with greater purchasing power.